-The following are examples of metrics used by commissioners in contract management.
-While they provide important information about process and output, and in some cases provide proxies for quality, they should not be assumed to provide information on outcomes.
+The list below provides examples of metrics used by commissioners in AA contract management.
+They provide important information about process and output.
+Additional consideration should be given to how information on outcomes might be provided.

 - Number of requests made to AA service